What’s new in iPadOS 14

 Memoji Along with more age options and face coverings, you can choose from over 20 new hair and headwear styles to reflect a hobby, your profession, and your personality.
 See Create your own Memoji.

 Maps Use Maps to get cycling directions using bike lanes, paths, and roads.
 You can also see elevation changes, busy streets, and steep hills when planning your trip.
 Discover great places around you to eat, shop, and explore with Guides.
-See Get cycling directions from your current location in Maps and Explore new destinations with Guides in Maps.
+As you follow cycling or walking directions, you can share your estimated time of arrival (iPad OS 14.5; WiFi + Cellular models only).
+See Get cycling directions from your current location, Explore new destinations with Guides, Share your cycling ETA (Wi-Fi + Cellular models), and Share your walking ETA (Wi-Fi + Cellular models).

 Headphone sound level You can check the precise audio level while sound plays through your headphones and set maximum volume limits.
 See Check headphone and environmental sound levels and Limit the headphone volume.